osmandapp/web/main/docs/user/map/index.md

 ### [Tracks Context Menu](./tracks/track-context-menu.md)

-Tracks Context menu is menu with actions and data of GPX-track.
+Tracks context menu is menu with actions and data of GPX-track.

 ### [Track Appearance](./tracks/appearance.md)

-Tracks Context menu is menu with actions and data of GPX-track.
+Tracks context menu is menu with actions and data of GPX-track.

 ## [Routes](./routes.md)

 OsmAnd has many powerful features to display various routes on the map.

 ## [Public Transport](./public-transport.md)